vimal-isi-edu/tat/README.md

 ![](images/tat.png)
 # Trojans Against Trojans (TAT)
-This page provides the data (code coming soon) used in the following paper.
+This page provides the data used in the following paper.
+The code for the paper can be found [here](https://github.com/vimal-isi-edu/trigs).

-Mohamed E. Hussein, Sudharshan Subramaniam Janakiraman, and Wael AbdAlmageed, "_[Trojan Model Detection Using Activation Optimization](https://arxiv.org/abs/2306.04877)_".
+Mohamed E. Hussein, Sudharshan Subramaniam Janakiraman, and Wael AbdAlmageed, "TRIGS: Trojan Identification from Gradient-based Signatures", accepted at ICPR 2024.

 The dataset contains 1,200 trained ViT-B-16 models, trained on ImageNet.
 Half of the models are benign.
 The other half constitutes Trojan models, each trained with a randomly generated trigger that makes the model predict a specific target class, chosen at random for each Trojan model.